-You can run quasi a/b tests with a spreadsheet, Python, R, or 3rd party tools like Clickflow, Metaclickpro, Splitsignal, or SEOtesting.
+You can run quasi a/b tests with a spreadsheet, Python, R, or 3rd party tools like Clickflow, Metaclickpro, SplitSignal, or SEOtesting.
 But for Bayesian SEO a/b testing, we need to run a so-called "diff in diff" test (difference in difference) that compares the change between control and treatment over time.
-I'm not aware of an out-of-the-box tool except for Searchpilot that does that for you, yet (I geeked out about that with Will Critchlow on the Tech Bound podcast).
+Two tools can do this for you Searchpilot (I geeked out about that with Will Critchlow on the Tech Bound podcast) and SplitSignal.

 Let's run through an example of what that looks like.